Angels Landing Trail in Zion National Park (Photo by Kristina Wagner on Unsplash)

 2. Angels Landing Trail in Zion National Park, Utah

-Even though it’s scary, you won’t walk alone.
+Even though it’s a little bit scary, you won’t walk alone.
 “This is a very popular area for hiking, so you’ll likely encounter other people while exploring.
 The best times to visit this trail are February through October,” points out All Trails.

 3. Skyline Trail in Mount Rainier National Park, Washington